Find your perfect value college

 Ranked by U.S. News & World Report as the #2 regional public institution in the South, James Madison University is also recognized as one of the best values, and greenest schools, in the nation.
 JMU’s reputation for student support and success has made it one of the most trusted institutions, with high marks from Money magazine for job-market success.
 With one of the most respected business schools in the nation, according to Businessweek and other ranking agencies, JMU is also home to one of the region’s most influential and respected art and design programs in the School of Art, Design, and Art History.

-These strengths come together in the interdisciplinary JMU BS in Industrial Design program, pulling together JMU’s best faculty in art, design, technology, and all of the fields necessary for success in the industrial design profession.
+These strengths come together in the interdisciplinary JMU BS -one of the best Industrial Design schools, pulling together JMU’s best faculty in art, design, technology, and all of the fields necessary for success in the industrial design profession.
 The curriculum combines research with hands-on experimentation, from theory to manufacturing, as well as entrepreneurship, management, and business knowledge.
 The JMU way also emphasizes collaboration and cooperation, applying knowledge to real needs and problems to create graduates who will be leaders wherever they go.

 Non-Resident Annual Cost: $26,264